FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 December 15, 1988 -- Ron Hextall made 32 saves in Philly's 4-1 win in the Spectrum.
-Brian Propp's SHG gave Philly a 1-0 lead then goals by Gord Murphy and Murray Craven made it 3-0.
-Dave Brown defeated Scott Stevens in a fight ( http://www.dailymotion.com/video/x9k...s-flyers_sport ).
-Ron Sutter returned from a broken jaw (October 29) and provided an inspirational lift while playing with a face guard.
-Dave Poulin left the game due to heart palpitations but results of a later electrocardiogram proved normal.
+Brian Propp's SHG gave Philly a 1-0 lead.
+The Flyers took a 3-0 lead before the Caps scored.
+Dave Brown defeated Scott Stevens in a fight.
+Ron Sutter returned from a broken jaw (October 29) and provided an inspirational ift while playing with a face guard.

 January 27, 1989 -- Clint Malarchuk's 100th victory was one of excellence as he stopped all 42 shots and Geoff Courtnall scored the game's only goal in the Caps' 1-0 win in Philly.
 Ron Hextall made 30 saves.